-For more info visit steeplechase.dk.
-The album release concert is at Ibeam Brooklyn May 30.
+For more info visit steenlechase dk.
+The alhum release concert is at Ibeam Brooklyn May 30.
 See Calendar.

-When the Distance is Blue Macie Stewart (International Anthem) by Bill Meyer to know Stewart through her involvement as a violinist and keyboardist in Chicago's improvised music scene.
-She's sustained multi-faceted partnerships with guitarist Steve Marquette, cellist Lia Kohl, violist Whitney Johnson, and was a member of Ken Vandermark's Marker.
-But that's only part of her musical involvement.
+When the Distance is Blue Macie Stewart (International Anthem)

+Multi-instrumentalist Macie Stewart's second solo album, When the Distance is Blue doesn't sound like anything else she's recorded before, but if you've been following her for a while, you've come to expect the unexpected.
+Readers of this publication are most likely to know Stewart through her involvement as a violinist and keyboardist in Chicago's improvised music scene.
+She's sustained multi-faceted partnerships with guitarist Steve Marquette, cellist Lia Kohl, violist Whitney Johnson, and was a member of Ken Vandermark's Marker, But that's only part of her musical involvement.
 She's also played song-oriented material with Kids Are Us and Finom, and arranged and played strings with artists as disparate as James Elkington and SZA.
 Her earliest memories of performing involve singing with her mom, a professional musician.
 She was also a theater kid throughout school as well as a student of piano from ages 3 to 19 with the intention of majoring on it in college.
 But, instead, Stewart got seriously burned out, only returning to piano after being exposed to prepared piano players while on tour with Marker.